 The sulfur compounds released by these bacteria gives our breath bad smell.
 Certain foods, especially ones like garlic and onions that contain pungent oils, can contribute to bad breath because these oils are carried to our lungs and out through our mouth.
 Smoking is also a major cause of bad breath.
 There are many other things that can cause bad breath, including the following:

-Medical Disorders such as gum or periodontal infection, throat infection, local infection in the respiratory tract, diabetes, liver or kidney disease.
+Medical disorders such as gum or periodontal infection, throat infection, local infection in the respiratory tract, diabetes, liver or kidney diseases.

 Overnight, bacteria accumulate in the mouth, causing bad breath that is commonly referred to as 'morning breath'.

 Some people breathe through their mouth at night, which can cause dry mouth and worsen morning breath.

 Symptoms of Bad breath